How Billion Baby Turtles Works

 SEE Turtles raises funds for turtle hatchling conservation from individuals, school fundraisers, green businesses, and commissions from our sea turtle tours.
 The funds are used to cover the costs of hiring local residents to patrol turtle nesting beaches and protecting the turtles and their nests.

 At some projects, the cost to protect a hatchling is more than $1, in some places its less.
 We balance those costs so that the average comes out to at most $1 per hatchling saved.
+On average, we have helped save 5 hatchlings for every $1 donated.

 Where Do The Donations Go?